@gfazioli/mantine-split-pane

 Store the layout

-You can store the layout of the panes and restore it later using the browser localStorage
+You can store the layout of the panes and restore it later using the browser localStorage or any other storage system.

 Try to change the layout and refresh the page to see the layout restored.